Greek conservatives storm to victory in repeat election | Politics

 Greek conservatives storm to victory in repeat election

-Greece's conservative New Democracy party stormed to victory in a parliamentary election on Sunday, early official results showed, with voters giving reformist Kyriakos Mitsotakis another four-year term as prime minister.
+Greece's conservative New Democracy party stormed to victory in a parliamentary election on Sunday with voters giving reformist Kyriakos Mitsotakis another four-year term as prime minister.

 "I expect a lot (from the new government)," pensioner Giorgos Katzimertzis told Reuters.
 "The main thing is the health system, the economy, so we can live (decently) because things are difficult.
 I am a pensioner, I was on the fire brigade, and now I don't have a dime."